Paramount Consumer Products: Games

-Paramount Game Studios
+Paramount Games Studio

-Paramount Game Studios is a video game studio founded on February 22, 2022.
-The studio licenses, publishes and develops titles based on media from the Paramount Skydance library.
-They notably developed and published games on Roblox under Paramount_Dev.
+Paramount Games Studio (formerly known as Paramount Game Studios) is a video game studio founded on February 22, 2022.
+The studio publishes and develops titles based on media from the Paramount Skydance library.
 It was formed after the merger of Paramount Digital Entertainment and Nickelodeon Games Group.
+They started off as a licensing brand for games on Roblox and expanded for other gaming platforms later on.